openNDS/openNDS/docs/source/config.rst

 This has the advantage of discovering all ip addresses used by the Walled Garden sites.

-But it does require the ipset and dnsmasq-full packages to be installed by running the following commands (on OpenWrt):
+But it does require the dnsmasq-full package to be installed and on OpenWrt 22.03.x or earlier the ipset package is also required.
+This is achieved by running the following commands (on OpenWrt):

 ``opkg update``

-``opkg install ipset``
+``opkg install ipset`` (OpenWrt version 22.03.x or earlier)

 ``opkg remove dnsmasq``